dbt-labs/corp/docs/talent_development.md

 #### Calibration

 ℹ️ Calibration sessions are held with department leaders and their People Business Partner.
-These sessions should happen after reviews are written and before any meetings or feedback is shared with the team member.
+These sessions happen after reviews are written and before any meetings or feedback is shared with the team member.

 The objective of calibration sessions is to ensure that different managers apply similar standards in measuring and evaluating the performance of our team.
 All team members get a fair and objective performance evaluation.

 1. **Increase review accuracy.** Unfortunately, one manager’s idea of a top performer might differ wildly from another’s - a difference that can dramatically hurt one team and help another.
-This is because come promotion and raise time, one manager’s team will have a significant leg up while the other’s chances will suffer.
+This is a risk because, come promotion and raise time, one manager’s team will have a significant leg up while the other’s chances will suffer.
 Calibration ensures reviews are more consistent and accurate.
 2. **Properly acknowledge and reward high performance.** Once the bar is set, managers can evaluate employees with more certainty and ensure everyone on their team gets the recognition and reward they deserve.
 3. **Reduce bias.** When managers rate their direct reports in a vacuum, they can only compare their direct reports to other teammates or their own idea of what performance should be.
 Without a calibration discussion, a manager might let unconscious bias influence their decisions and prevent specific reports from receiving a fair review.